 - Embedding the importance of diversity in clinical trials into our company’s culture

 - Evolving how we partner with clinical trial sites by choosing locations in communities that represent a diverse pool of potential participants

-- Working with patient advocacy organizations, media the community to raise awareness, build trust, and work to removing barriers to participating in trials
+- Working with patient advocacy organizations, media, and local communities to raise awareness, build trust, and work to removing barriers to participating in trials

 - Making it easier for patients to find information about potential trials by providing culturally relevant and linguistically appropriate materials in multiple languages